rnwolf/timephase-graph/README.md

 │   ├── graph_utils.py    # Graph manipulation (add start/end)
 │   └── plotter.py        # The main plotting function
-├── examples/             # Optional: Example usage scripts │   └── create_chart.py
+├── examples/             # Optional: Example usage scripts │   └── create_chart.py   # Examples of how to use the package
-├── tests/                # Optional: Unit/integration tests
-│   └── ...
+├── tests/                # Tests to make sure package works │   └── ...
-├── pyproject.toml        # Build system configuration
-├── setup.cfg             # Package metadata and dependencies (alternative to pyproject.toml)
-├── README.md             # Updated documentation
+├── .env                  # Environment variable to indicate if reference files to be saved for required tests ├── .gitignore            # What files to ignore from version control ├── pyproject.toml        # Build system configuration ├── README.md             # Updated documentation
 └── LICENSE               # Your chosen open-source license

 ## Development